dkarella/nodejs-docker-api-gateway-example/README.md

 ### Summary
 This implementation of an API Gateway is meant to illustrate how you can easily build a flexible yet powerful API Gateway using NodeJS/Express and Docker.
 In short, this implementation uses Express middleware and the NPM module [http-proxy](https://www.npmjs.com/package/http-proxy) to create a reverse proxy in which you can add functionality to modify and react to requests before they are sent to their intended destination.

-##### Disclaimer
+#### Disclaimer
 I would not recommend using this exact implementation in a critical production enviroment since it has not yet been thoroughly tested in such an environment, however you are free to use and modify the code as you wish.

-##### Final Thoughts / Future Development
+#### Final Thoughts / Future Development
 - It may be worthwile to use something like [Apache Zookeeper](https://zookeeper.apache.org/) to configure the services instead of the "services.json" file.
 - Other types of protocols aside from "http" and "https" still need to be tested.
-I am especially interested in seeing if I am able to proxy requests to a websocket server or other two-way communication servers.
+I am especially interested in seeing if I am able to proxy a request to connect to a websocket server or other two-way communication servers and maintain that connection between the client/server.